 The rear-seat area has child safety locks and windows.
 A rear-view camera makes backing up and parking a little bit easier and a whole lot safer.
 There are available sensors to help out with parking as well.
 The electrochromatic, rear-view mirror dims automatically to help negate bright lights reflecting into the driver's eyes.
 Every model of the V60 also has a Tire-Pressure Monitor to make sure the tires are never under- or over-inflated.

-The Volvo V60 has a Protection Package and Protection Package Plus that can be added on to the Cross Country or the Polestar Engineered models.
-These packages are designed to protect certain interior and exterior elements of the car from damage.
-Some of the features included in these packages are bumper covers, locking wheel bolts and shaped plastic mats for the passenger compartment and cargo area.
-There's also an available security system to deter would-be thieves.
+The Volvo V60 has a Protection Package that can be added to the Cross Country or the Polestar Engineered models.
+This package protects the car's interior and exterior elements from damage.
+These packages possess bumper covers, locking wheel bolts, and shaped plastic mats for passenger comfort and cargo area.
+There is also a security system to deter would-be thieves.

 Regardless of which model of the 2022 Volvo V60 is chosen, the buyer will get a fantastic wagon.
 It's a great looking car both inside and out.
 It's also extremely comfortable to drive or ride around in.
 The high number of standard features and the excellent sound system make the V60 a great bargain.
 This is a luxury vehicle that's also practical to own and simply a blast to drive.

-While both models of the 2022 Volvo V60 are fun to drive, the Polestar Engineered is on a whole different level when compared to the Cross Country.
-The extra horsepower and torque can really be felt.
+While both models of the 2022 Volvo V60 are fun to drive, the Polestar Engineered is different level compared to the Cross Country.
+The extra horsepower and torque can be felt.
 This luxury wagon is downright sporty and handles like a dream.
-If you're a performance enthusiast, then the Polestar Engineered will be a lot of fun.
-For everyone else, the Cross Country is cheaper and still has most of the same convenience and safety features.
+The Polestar Engineered will prove great fun if you're a performance enthusiast.
+Cross Country is cheaper for everyone else and still has the same convenience and safety features.

 • 2021 Volvo V60 Trime Levels